 This is a four-year version of our popular BSc (Hons) Public Health course, with an integrated foundation year.
 Gain a solid grounding in Public Health and gain theoretical and practical knowledge that you'll be able to put into practice.
 Graduate with the practical experience to set you apart in a competitive jobs market, evidenced by the work-based placement you undertake.Find out more about

 Study health and safety regulation and legislation, communication, management tools, risk assessment, control and mitigation for a range of workplace hazards.
 Undertake a major piece of independent work.
-Examine related issues such as the impact of societal factors on health in the workplace, and the wider public health agenda.Find out more about Health, Safety and Wellbeing
+Examine related issues such as the impact of societal factors on health in the workplace, and the wider public health agenda.Find out more about MSc Workplace Wellbeing, Health and Safety

 Study health and safety regulation and legislation, communication, management tools, risk assessment, control and mitigation for a range of workplace hazards.
 Examine related issues such as the impact of societal factors on health in the workplace, and the wider public health agenda.
 Using our Virtual Learning Environment you can study flexibly and while in employment.
-Our academic staff will guide you through the course and provide the support you need, no matter where you are based.Find out more about Health, Safety and Wellbeing
+Our academic staff will guide you through the course and provide the support you need, no matter where you are based.Find out more about PgD/MSc Workplace Wellbeing, Health and Safety

 Study for either a PgD or MSc, on a full-time or part-time basis.
 This course brings together both Environmental Management and Health and Safety and is accredited with The Institution of Occupational Safety and Health (IOSH).
 Enhance your career prospects by undertaking job-relevant postgraduate training.
 Develop a research project and negotiate a topic that reflects your personal interests and career aspirations as well as our supervisory expertise.Find out more about Environment, Health and Safety